 The Constitutional Court’s Second Section ruled that jailed former academic and Zaman columnist Mümtazer Türköne’s detention since August 2016 was not in violation of his right to liberty and security and his rights to freedom of expression and freedom of the press.

 The court also found Türköne’s claims that access to his investigation file was restricted; and that his rights to effectively challenge the lawfulness of his detention and to be presumed innocent were violated to be “inadmissible” on the grounds that all three claims were “manifestly ill-founded.”

 The top court’s judgment concerning Türköne’s application was published in the Official Gazette on 10 January 2020.
 Türköne’s individual application had been pending before the Constitutional Court since 28 March 2017.

 Other trials against Türköne

-Türköne was also on trial in a separate case in which he was charged in connection with an article published on February 4, 2016.
-On July 4, 2017, Bakırköy 2nd High Criminal Court, which oversaw the trial, sentenced Türköne to four years and two months in prison for “threatening President Recep Tayyip Erdoğan” in the said column.
-The court initially sentenced Türköne to five years in prison and then reduced it to four years and two months, taking into consideration Türköne’s “good behavior” during the proceedings.
+Türköne also stood trial in a separate case in which he was charged in connection with an article published in February 2016.
+On 4 July 2017, Bakırköy 2nd Criminal Court of First Instance sentenced Türköne to 4 years and 2 months in prison for “threatening the president."
+The court initially sentenced Türköne to 5 years in prison and then granted a reduction taking into consideration Türköne’s good conduct during the proceedings.

 Another trial where Türköne was charged with “insulting a public official” over an article he penned on 16 March 2014 concluded on 31 October 2019 at Istanbul’s Bakırköy 2nd Criminal Court of First Instance.
 The court fined Türköne TL 1,740 for his article.